Remember last year when I mentioned my alter ego? The one I call Tina?

 Practical Info for Visiting Wahiba Sands

-Where to Stay: we were on this 3 day, 2 night organized tour with Bediyah Safari and slept on a mat in the desert this night.
+Where to Stay: we were on this 3 day, 2 night organized tour with Bediyah Safari (UPDATE Jan 2018: the offered tour has since changed and looks like it now sleeps in desert camps instead of alone on the desert floor with no people around.
+Bediyah Safari is flexible though so I would ask if it’s possible to sleep independently in tents away from the resorts and hotel camps) and slept on a mat in the desert this night.
 I’m so glad we did this as we were the only people in the desert.
 For those that prefer not to rough, nearby glamping camps like the Desert Nights Camp and 1000 Nights Camp are great accommodation options.
 We heavily considered both sites before deciding on our tour.
 For those on their own it is legal to camp anywhere in the entire country – no permit necessary – so you can pitch a tent anywhere at Wahiba Sands.

 What to Wear: Wahiba Sands is an expansive desert where it’s unusual to see anyone around besides the Bedouin tribes that you may pass on the drive through to the dunes.
 Therefore it’s acceptable to wear what you please as you camp for the evening.
 There is a chill in the air at night so be sure to pack layers.